Sujeet666/ipl-predector/ipl-win-predictor/readme.md

 Explore the "IPL Win Predictor" and make data-driven predictions about IPL match outcomes.
 Get real-time insights and enhance your understanding of match dynamics.
 Visit the [Live Demo](https://ipl-match-predictor.streamlit.app/) and elevate your cricket analysis.

-## Contribute

-If you'd like to contribute to this project or have suggestions for improvement, please feel free to submit issues or pull requests on [GitHub](https://github.com/rajatrawal/ipl-win-predictor).

 Thank you for exploring the "IPL Win Predictor"!
 We hope this tool assists your IPL match predictions. 🏏🌟